vivienphang/booking-app/README.md

 7. User can click on the event in the calendar and a popup containing the event details will be shown.
 8. User can choose to edit or delete the event details.
 9. Click the **book it.** logo to return to **Landing page**.

-Future improvements:
-1. Checking of double-booking of events.

 ## App Walkthrough